-Your monthly premiums are lower when you apply, but it will increase every five years.
+Your monthly premiums are lower when you apply, but they will increase every five years.
 The premium could end up being as expensive as you get older.
 For example, you are a 42-year-old male in good health who doesn’t smoke.

-The site shows that you will initially pay $65.50 for a 20 year $100,000 policy.
+The site shows that you will initially pay $65.50 for a 20-year $100,000 policy.

 - When you turn 45, you will need to pay $86.50.